HealthengineAU/pms-api/docs/suggested-testing.md

 **When** an existing PMS appointment type is altered, removed, or a new PMS appointment type is introduced
 **Then** an updated PMS appointment type snapshot should be promptly communicated to Healthengine

+**Scenario: Manual configuration resync action by PMS user**
+**Given** an integrated PMS account or location
+**When** a PMS user opts to manually resync the PMS account or location configuration to Healthengine
+**Then** there should be a solution available to them to do so

+**Scenario: Sending configuration after being temporarily disabled**
+**Given** an integrated PMS account or location in a temporarily disabled state due to configuration in your software
+**When** a PMS user re-enables this integration
+**Then** configuration should be sent to Healthengine

 ---

 ## Handling PMS resource edge cases